leoAshu/springboot-essentials/quick-start/README.md

 Spring Boot is based on the Spring Framework.
 It basically provides a way in to bootstrap or have an easy to start Spring application.

-## Spring Boot

-- Spring refers to the Java Spring framework
-- Boot refers to the ability of Spring Boot to bootstrap a Spring application
-- Spring Boot makes it easy to create stand-alone, production-grade Spring based applications that can be **just run**

 ## Spring

 - Spring is an `application framework` used to build enterprise Java applications